List of Ray Donovan episodes

 Ray Donovan is an American crime drama television series created by Ann Biderman, which premiered on Showtime on June 30, 2013.
 Liev Schreiber stars as the titular character, a "fixer" for the powerful law firm Goldman & Drexler, representing the rich and famous of Los Angeles, California.
 Ray experiences his own problems when his father, Mickey Donovan (Jon Voight), is unexpectedly released from prison.

 On February 4, 2020, Showtime cancelled the series after seven seasons.
-However, on February 24, 2021, the network announced a feature-length film to conclude the storyline, set to premiere in 2022.
+However, on February 24, 2021, the network announced a feature-length film to conclude the storyline, that premiered on January 14, 2022.

+A sequel finale film, Ray Donovan: The Movie, aired on January 14, 2022.